-In this post I'm going to show you how to set up a Gmail OAuth application and to generate credentials to use with EmailEngine.
+In this post, I'm going to show you how to set up a Gmail OAuth application and to generate credentials to use with EmailEngine.
 There are going to be a lot of screenshots, so beware, things will change over time and if you're reading this post in the future, then these screenshots might not match reality anymore.
 The general concept has remained the same for the last 10 years though, so I guess it'll stay this way for now.

 To start go to Google Cloud Console and "Select a Project" in the top menu.
-Depending if you have already created a project or not, the text might be different but the drop-down menu should be there.
+Depending on if you have already created a project or not, the text might be different but the drop-down menu should be there.

 There's not much to see at first, so let's generate a new project.

-At first the project is empty, so we have to configure it.
+At first, the project is empty, so we have to configure it.
 Click on the top-left hamburger menu, find "APIs & Services" and select "OAuth consent screen".

 App name again, we'll just go with the project's name, that is "IMAP API".
 We also need to provide support and developer email addresses.

-Next we can select our required scopes.
+Next, we can select our required scopes.
 This is a bit tricky, you'll see why in the next screen.

-No that we added the missing scope we can select it.
+Now that we added the missing scope we can select it.

 By the way, the scope we used gives us access to IMAP and SMTP, also to the public user profile.
 No more no less.

 This is the step I mentioned before.
-It is only shown for "External" type of apps.
+It is only shown for the "External" type of apps.
 You can manually list Gmail or G-Suite user accounts here that are allowed to use your app.

 Anyone who is not listed, can not log in to EmailEngine via the OAuth consent screen.
 If you'd try it anyway then you'd get some weird error 400 response.
 So make sure that each user you need to be able to register in EmailEngine is listed here.

-Final look at the resulting users table and we can save and continue.
+A final look at the resulting users table and we can save and continue.

 Now that our app is configured we need to create some credentials for EmailEngine.